phuongnam8290/glitch-novels-deprecated/README.md

 **For writer**
 - Write new novels
-- Recieve notification when others post review to his/her own works.
+- Recieve notification when others post review to his/her own works
 - Create, modify, delete his/her own works.

 **For manager**